 While some companion crops can be beneficial, others can hinder good production.

 It is also important to mention that gardens should be rotated every year.
-Wherever you plant this year, be sure to plant it somewhere different next year.
+Wherever you plant this year, be sure to grow that crop somewhere different next year.

 Here is a small list of bad companions for squash: